Polymer/old-docs-site/getting-started.md

 This example is functionally equivalent to the previous version except that instead of using the `attributes` attribute to make the properties public, it moves them to the component's `publish` block.

 A public property declared in the `attributes` attribute is initially set to `undefined`.
-You can provide a more appropriate default value to the property in the comopnent's `publish` block, as shown below.
+You can provide a more appropriate default value to the property in the component's `publish` block, as shown below.

 {% include samples/tk-element-property-public-publish.html %}